 Photo © Steve Sussman, SussmanPhotography.com

-Born in 1960 in Paris, and now an American citizen, self-taught Jean-Michel Pilc has performed with numerous giants in the music field such as: Roy Haynes, Michael Brecker, Dave Liebman, Jean Toussaint, Rick Margitza, Martial Solal, Michel Portal, Daniel Humair, Marcus Miller, Kenny Garrett, Lenny White, Chris Potter, John Abercrombie, Mingus Dynasty & Big Band, Lew Soloff and Richard Bona.
-He has also worked with Harry Belafonte, as his musical director and pianist.
+Born in 1960 in Paris, now an American citizen, self-taught pianist and composer Jean-Michel Pilc has performed with numerous jazz giants: Roy Haynes, Michael Brecker, Dave Liebman, Jean Toussaint, Rick Margitza, Martial Solal, Michel Portal, Daniel Humair, Marcus Miller, Kenny Garrett, Lenny White, Chris Potter, John Abercrombie, Mingus Dynasty & Big Band, Lew Soloff, Richard Bona etc. He has also worked with Harry Belafonte, as his musical director and pianist, and has performed a duet with the legendary opera singer Jessye Norman.

-In 2004, Jean- Michel released his first solo album, Follow Me (Dreyfus).
-Jean-Michel Pilc then went back to trio format to record Live at Iridium, NYC, in 2004, New Dreams in 2006,and True Story in 2009, all three for Dreyfus Jazz.
+In 2004, Jean-Michel released his first solo album, Follow Me (Dreyfus).
+Then he returned to trio format to record Live at Iridium, NYC, in 2004, New Dreams in 2006, and True Story in 2009 (featuring Billy Hart).
+This was also a period of intensive touring all over the world.

-Since 2006, he is a NYU Steinhardt faculty member.
-There, he is giving private lessons (piano and other instruments), ensemble classes and improvisation workshops.
-He was also co-director of NYU Summer Jazz Improv Workshop in 2010.
-Jean-Michel is also teaching for the New School in NYC, as well as privately.
+Jean-Michel has also built a strong international reputation as a very unique educator.
+Between 2006 and 2015, he was a NYU Steinhardt faculty member, giving private lessons (piano and other instruments), ensemble classes and improvisation workshops.
+He was Co-Director of NYU Summer Jazz Improv Workshop in 2010.
+Jean-Michel also taught for the New School in NYC, as well as privately.

 "His densely harmonic reinventions of standards you thought you knew clearly shows a musical genius at work."